 4. With this as-moulded 3D model to hand, we can use it to confirm our holding techniques on the fixture design in the 3D assembly and our clients can use it for device assembly and gap analysis.
 The model can also be used for physical testing of our fixtures and downstream assembly lines, by utilizing our 3D printing technology.

-Solidworks image showing as moulded 3D model in position on metrology fixture
+Solidworks image showing as a moulded 3D model in position on metrology fixture

 Solidworks image showing nominal model overlaid with the warpage compensated model in red